bcgov/wps/openshift/backup/README.md

 oc -n <project> apply -f backup-conf-configmap_DeploymentConfig-<environment>.json
 ```

+For instructions on how to generate the configuration file, refer to [backup-container README](https://github.com/BCDevOps/backup-container/tree/2.1.1#backupconf)

 #### Create a deployment config

 Create a deployment config for backup, with 0 replicas.
 If you need to do a manual backup, verify